 I must tell you this, if you follow me on Instagram you probably know already but I had a rare cookie slump when I was developing my chewy chocolate chip cookie recipe.
 (It’s coming up on the blog so stay tuned!)
 I was so confused because chewy cookies are the one that I never fail to bake.
 Well, until I had the cookie slump.

 I didn’t change my recipe, but for some reason, the cookies didn’t come out of the oven the way I wanted them to be.
 So I had to adjust little things here and there and what happened was I came out of the opposite side of the dark tunnel of cookie slump being never better at baking them!

 How to make these chewy vegan funfetti cookies

 As you can see in the picture on the left, the ingredients for these chewy vegan funfetti cookies are super simple and minimal.
 I also used ingredients that are accessible for most of us either in the local supermarket or online.
 Here’s the break down of the ingredients.

 I used regular plain flour to make these vegan funfetti cookies.
 Plain flour is most common and should be accessible to most of you.
-If you want to make these vegan funfetti cookies gluten-free, you can replace the plain flour with gluten-free rice flour too.
+If you want to make these vegan funfetti cookies gluten-free, you can replace the plain flour with 1:1 gluten-free flour too.
 The texture will be slightly different but it’ll make wonderful cookies!